 Not all publications have a DOI, and not all databases list DOIs where available.

-Metadata search is the easiest way to use CrossRef, and can be done by simply entering your title into the search box on the main page and clicking on the Search button (circled in red, below).
+Metadata search is the easiest way to use Crossref, and can be done by simply entering your title into the search box on the main page and hitting Enter.

 The results will then be displayed in a screen similar to the one below: